NimishMishra/networking/over_the_wire_challenges/bandit/README.md

 `ssh bandit30@bandit.labs.overthewire.org -p 2220`

-This time the password was hidden in a git tag.
+This time the password was hidden in a git tag (`git tag`).
 A simple `git show secret` did the trick

 Password: 47e603bb428404d265f59c42920d81e5